 Tip: By creating your own collections, you can organize components in whatever way makes sense to you.
 If you use certain components all the time, create a My Favorite Components collection.
 If you use specific components for a certain client or project, organize them into a collection so they’re accessible from a single collection.

-The following steps explain how to create a component collection for your current operating system (Microsoft Windows or Mac OS X):
+The following steps explain how to create a component collection for your selected operating system (Microsoft Windows or Mac OS X):

 Select Window > Components